Phanindhraaa/medusa-terraform-ecs/README.md

 ## Features

-Certainly!
-Here’s a revised “Features” section for your README that gives each feature greater emphasis with concise explanations:

----

-## Features

 - **Automated ECS Cluster Provisioning:**
   Seamlessly set up AWS ECS clusters, services, and task definitions from scratch, eliminating manual configuration and expediting deployment cycles.